influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/administration/security_best_practices.md

 ## Secure your Host

-Keep InfluxDB safe by securing its host.

 ### Ports
 If you're only running InfluxDB, close all ports on the host except for port `8086`.
 You can also use a proxy to port `8086`.

+InfluxDB uses port `8088` for remote [backups and restores](/influxdb/v1.1/administration/backup_and_restore/).
+We highly recommend closing that port and, if performing a remote backup, giving specific permission only to the remote machine.

 ### AWS Recommendations

-If you're hosting InfluxDB on AWS, be sure to encrypt the disk/volume.
+We recommend implementing on-disk encryption; InfluxDB does not offer built-in support to encrypt the data.